rjkat/confuzzle/README.md

     - [libpuz](https://github.com/ccasin/hpuz/tree/master/contrib/libpuz) - Chris Casinghino and Josh Myer
     - [the Financial Times interactive crossword](https://labs.ft.com/experiment/2018/03/23/crosswords.html) which was the inspiration for this project - the FT labs team

-* I hope to distribute the `libpuz` modifications in this repository, however in the meantime please email `rjkat` at `ieee.org` for a copy of the source under the requirements of the GPL.

 * Please also contact me if I have incorrectly attributed your work or am not abiding by license terms - it's certainly not my intent.